dlt-hub/dlt/docs/website/docs/concepts/resource.md

     for u in _get_users(limit):
         yield u

-# feed data form users as user_item below, all transformers must have at least one argument that will receive data from the parent resource
+# feed data from users as user_item below, all transformers must have at least one argument that will receive data from the parent resource
 @transformer(data_from=users)
 def users_details(user_item):
   for detail in _get_details(user_item["user_id"]):